Department of Facilities and Transportation Services

 - Get the facts about Monopoles and Fairfax County Public Schools

-- Building for our future: Capital Improvement Project Status - Take a look at the photo gallery of past and present Capital Bond Improvement projects under construction
+- Building for our future: Capital Improvement Project Status - Take a look at the photo gallery of Capital Bond Improvement projects under construction

 The Office of Facilities Management is responsible for routine preventive and corrective building and grounds maintenance services, facilities infrastructure repair and replacement, and energy conservation in the design and operation of FCPS facilities.
 Maintenance and repair of all mechanical, electrical, and structural equipment and systems are provided by technicians located in four decentralized satellite maintenance facilities.
 A fifth centralized facility is responsible for grounds maintenance and centralized trades functions.

 - Access Facilities Management Current Solicitations to Bid